 The LOHVE Network also wanted to know more about the breakdown of paid and unpaid support within the volunteer services departments.
-This year on average, the survey showed 1.53 FTE of paid support for volunteer departments per organisation.
-However as you can see from this graph, this average changes substantially when broken down into rural, regional and metropolitan cohorts.
-The average for this year's participating agencies paid FTE figure of 1.53 FTE is a .53FTE increase compared with last year.
+This year on average, the survey showed 1.4 FTE of paid support for volunteer departments per organisation.
+However, as can be seen from this graph, this average changes substantially when broken down into rural, regional and metropolitan cohorts.
+The average for this year's participating agencies paid FTE figure of 1.4 FTE is a .13 FTE decrease compared with 1.53 FTE shown last year.
 However, this average has shifted in the seven years since commencing the benchmark, which is likely due to the differing number of participating agencies in the benchmark and the size of their departments.

-The survey result showed the figure was substantially higher in the metropolitan areas with an average 2.10FTE.
-This level of staff is almost double (1.15FTE) that of our participating regional cohort, and approximately four times the level compared with our participating rural (.53FTE) cohort.
+The survey result showed the figure was substantially higher in the metropolitan areas with an average 1.76 however down from 2.10FTE from last year.
+This level of staff is .55 FTE greater than that of our participating regional cohort (1.21FTE), and approximately four and a half times the level compared with our participating rural (.39FTE) cohort.
 Given this is the case, it makes sense that the metropolitan participating agencies are able to recruit higher numbers of volunteers compared with the rural and regional participating agencies.

-This was not surprising to many of our rural LOHVE members stating that they have limited hours as a volunteer coordinator and/or have several other roles within the one small rural health service.
-This is consistent with the average number of rural volunteers being 16 in the network, compared to the average number of metropoliton volunteers being 367, and regional volunteers being 232.
-The averages suggest our participating metropoliton agencies show an additional .95FTE to support 135 volunteers.
+It was not surprising to see this again this year with many of our rural LOHVE members stating that they have limited hours as a volunteer coordinator and/or have several other roles within the one small rural health service.
+This is consistent with the average number of rural volunteers this year at 130, compared to the average number of metropolitan volunteers being 325, and regional volunteers being 210.
+The averages suggest our participating metropolitan agencies show an additional 1.37FTE to support 195 volunteers when compared again our rural participants.